East Coast Heritage Rail: 73 class

-X Class
+X class

 The last and 3rd series of the VR X class locomotives were built by Clyde Engineering at the Rosewater factory in Adelaide.
 X54 was the last of the Series 3 X classes and went through a number of different owners including V/Line, Freight Australia, QR National and Aurizon where it was then placed into storage in Rothbury, NSW.
 East Coast Heritage Rail then bought the locomotive off Aurizon and ran its first heritage tour in late 2022.
+It initially wore the QR National livery, with logos painted over and the No. 1 end painted in an approximation of the VicRail teacup scheme.
+In 2024, it was painted in full VicRail teacup.